“I’ve read thousands of books,” I said,

 We see that there’s a method of increasing “mindfulness” as there is a method of improving physical health, and oh how they are so similar and in so many ways.
 The root of all our understanding is knowledge.
 What we eat, the education we receive and/or give ourselves, the purity of our purpose, our vision & goals, our sleep, our moral relationships with the world and our physical exercise regime: this is our life as we know it.
 There are rules to the modern world, rules not given by illiterate prophets of centuries gone, such as Jesus Christ or Mohammed, but now in our own time formulated with the backdrop of scientific facts.
 They are difficult rules.
 Far harder than any religious commandments from a burning bush!
 I didn’t jump for joy today to do my exercises.
 But I did do them.
 I do everyday with very few exceptions.
 Some days it’s a breeze, and some not.
 On a number of them you have a cold and a few you want to forget about them and go back to bed.
 So why do them?
 It’s the same reason why you make decisions to keep aware, alert and focused—to problem solve.
 It’s the law of life: the way of being in the modern world.
 It’s hard, but it is as good as it gets.
 Indeed, the soft life, the one that makes you as appalling as bad breath, as pious as a pedophile priest and as plump as a couch potato, has the counterintuitive result of producing misery, laziness, regrets and endless anxiety.

-If you want to make the attempt to be smart, healthy, happy and live long & prosper, then here are some more of the books you need to read: The Conquest of Happiness, The Power of Habit, Atomic HabitsStumbling on Happiness, Authentic Happiness, Finding Flow, The Rational Optimist, The Primal Blueprint, Wheat Belly, Grain Brain, The Pegan Diet, The Paleo Diet, Salt Sugar Fat, Warrior DietWhy We Get Fat, Fat Chance, Omnivore's Dilemma, Fast Food NationThe Art and Science of Low Carbohydrate LivingDeath By Food PyramidWahl's Protocol, Big Fat Surprise, and 15 Health Benefits of the Paleo Diets, According to Science.
+If you want to make the attempt to be smart, healthy, happy and live long & prosper, then here are some more of the books you need to read: The Conquest of Happiness, The Power of Habit, Atomic HabitsStumbling on Happiness, Authentic Happiness, Finding Flow, The Rational Optimist, The Primal Blueprint, Wheat Belly, Grain Brain, Magic Pill, The Pegan Diet, The Paleo Diet, Salt Sugar Fat, Warrior DietWhy We Get Fat, Fat Chance, The Saad Truth about Happiness, Omnivore's Dilemma, Fast Food NationThe Art and Science of Low Carbohydrate LivingDeath By Food PyramidWahl's Protocol, Big Fat Surprise, and 15 Health Benefits of the Paleo Diets, According to Science.

 We see that there are methods of increasing our intelligence, and no, not necessarily Luminosity or other online brain challenges offered to the public for profit.
 But real-life focus learning events, like getting your PhD, MBA, college and university degrees, or other difficult mental challenges like learning a new language, playing a new musical instrument and such ordeals, which to accomplish take dedication, commitment and follow-through, i.e., You can rewire or re-circuit your brain to prevail over your deficits.

-You argue, “Eighty f-king books, I don’t have the time to read those!”
+“Eighty f-king books," my buddy returns, " I don’t have the time to read those!”

 Yes, and still, there’s this conundrum; true, you not only have a big brain, you have big genitals.
 I love reading books and won’t stand in judgment.
 I’m just giving you the facts.
 If you could read so many books to increase the working function of your genitals, I’m sure you’d find the time, but you also have a big brain, and if you use it, your genitals and every other part of your body will work pretty well right up into your late eighties without a “smart pill” or “a sex drug”.
 So, you have to work at your own individual solution, but check this out: 20,000 years ago you only had the word of maybe five of your tribal elders, ten thousand years ago, the wisdom of a few dozen of your religious leaders, five thousand years ago, the knowledge of a hundred or so world adventurers—idea guys with Longboats and small armies.
 Now, online, you have the facts of all the thousands of living and dead scientists of the last two centuries, I mean, damn, what a great time to be alive.
 Start reading, you have to for the love of your future.